Raybeam/myreplicator/README.md

     gem install myreplicator

-Configuration
+Configurations
 ---------------------------
 * Create a yaml file called myreplicator.yml under the config folder in your rails app
-* Set the temporary file storage path for the replicator to use "tmp_path"
+* Set the temporary file storage path for myreplicator to use "tmp_path"
 * Database configurations should be stored in database.yml file
+* Database servers defined in myreplicator.yml must be named as they are in database.yml file.
 * Databases that need to be replicated should be marked by adding key  myreplicator: true to the database.yml file.
-* The code/UI use the database names from database.yml file to connect to the correct source database.
+* The code/UI uses the database names from database.yml file to connect to the correct source database.

 Available configuartions for the engine:

-* Myreplicator.app_root # host rails application root
+* Myreplicator.app_root       : host rails application root
-* Myreplicator.tmp_path # location for storing temporary files
+* Myreplicator.tmp_path       : location for storing temporary files
-* Myreplicator.mysql # mysql command
+* Myreplicator.mysql          : mysql command
-* Myreplicator.mysqldump # mysqldump path
+* Myreplicator.mysqldump      : mysqldump path
-* Myreplicator.configs # yaml file
+* Myreplicator.configs        : yaml file
-* Myreplicator.auth_required # engine authentication
+* Myreplicator.auth_required  : engine authentication
-* Myreplicator.authenticated # Flag for authentication
+* Myreplicator.authenticated  : Flag for authentication
-* Myreplicator.login_redirect # redirect after authentication
+* Myreplicator.login_redirect : redirect after authentication

 Sample Myreplicator Yaml file
 ---------------------------